Alva Belmont: Early life

-Alva was one of six children.
-Two of her sisters, Alice and Eleanor, both died as children before she was born.
+Alva was one of seven children.
+Her sister Alice died as a child before she was born.
 Her brother, Murray Forbes Smith, Jr. died in 1857 and was buried in Magnolia Cemetery in Mobile.
-Two other sisters, Armide Vogel Smith and Mary Virginia "Jennie" Smith, were her only siblings to survive into adulthood.
+Four other siblings, Desha Smith, Armide Vogel Smith, Julia Florence Smith, and Mary Virginia "Jennie" Smith, survived into adulthood.
 Jennie first married Fernando Yznaga, the brother of Alva's childhood best friend, Consuelo Yznaga, Duchess of Manchester.
 Following a divorce from Fernando in 1886, Jennie remarried, to William George Tiffany.

 As a child, Alva summered with her parents in Newport, Rhode Island, and accompanied them on European vacations.
 In 1859, the Smiths left Mobile and relocated to New York City, where they briefly settled in Madison Square.
-When Murray went to Liverpool, England, to conduct his business, her mother, Phoebe Smith, moved to Paris where Alva attended a private boarding school in Neuilly-sur-Seine.
-After the Civil War, the Smith family returned to New York, where Phoebe died in 1871.
+When Murray went to Liverpool, England, to conduct his business, Alva's mother, Phoebe Smith, moved to Paris, where Alva attended a private boarding school in Neuilly-sur-Seine.
+Following the Civil War, the Smith family returned to New York, where Phoebe died in 1871.
+The family had financial trouble at this point, accentuated by the expectation that the four daughters needed to marry.

 Personal life

 At a party for one of William Henry Vanderbilt's daughters, Smith's best friend, Consuelo Yznaga introduced her to William Kissam Vanderbilt, grandson of Cornelius Vanderbilt.
 On April 20, 1875, William and Alva were married at Calvary Church in New York City.
+Alva married William for money: she described it as her attempt to help her family avoid bankruptcy, but others gossiped that she did it for her own wealth and status.